 For the complete list of codes see this page.
 Note that for running jobs, the rightmost column of the command above gives the node name(s) that the job is running on.

 The Research Computing clusters and storage systems are unavailable due to routine maintenance from approximately 6 AM to 2 PM on the second Tuesday of every month (please mark your calendar).
 If the runtime limit of your job submission extends into the maintenance period then the scheduler will not start the job until after maintenance is complete since the job would have to be killed when the clusters go down at 6 AM.
-In this event the job status is "PD" for pending with the reason being "(ReqNodeNotAvail, Reserved for maintenance)".
-No action is needed.
+Submitted jobs will have a status of "PD" for pending with the reason being "(ReqNodeNotAvail, Reserved for maintenance)".
 Leave your job in the queue and it will run as expected after maintenance.
 In some cases it may be useful to lower the requested runtime limit so that the job completes before the scheduled downtime of 6 AM on the second Tuesday of the month.